-On July 11, 2012, the Parent Company executed a Convertible Notes Facility Agreement with BDO worth P500.0 million with warrants offering amounting to P180.0 million.
+On July 11, 2012, the Company executed a Convertible Notes Facility Agreement with BDO worth P 500.0 million with warrants offering amounting to P 180.0 million.
 The loan is subject to annual interest rate of 7.6% and is payable quarterly in arrears over its three years term.
 The issuance of the convertible note is part of the Group's plan to raise long-term capital, to refinance short-term debt and finance capital expenditures.

-BDO is granted the option to convert all or any portion of the unpaid principal amount of the notes held by it into the conversion shares exercisable at any time upon written notice by BDO to the Parent Company specifying the time and date of the conversion.
-Also, BDO has the option to elect one nominee to the Parent Company's Board of Directors which option may be exercised any time after signing date and on or before conversion date.
+BDO is granted the option to convert all or any portion of the unpaid principal amount of the notes held by it into the conversion shares exercisable at any time upon written notice by BDO to the Company specifying the time and date of the conversion.
+Also, BDO has the option to elect one nominee to the Company's Board of Directors which option may be exercised any time after signing date and on or before conversion date.

-For and in consideration of the subscription of BDO to the convertible notes issued by the Parent Company, the latter also granted the former the right to subscribe to warrants to be issued by the Parent Company convertible into common shares of the Parent Company up to the aggregate principal amount of P180.0 million.
-The availment of the convertible note and the issuance of the warrant were approved by the Parent Company's stockholders during a special stockholders' meeting held on September 6, 2012.
-The Parent Company's stockholders also authorized the execution, delivery and performance of Subscription Agreement between the Parent Company and BDO in relation to the issuance of the warrants.
+For and in consideration of the subscription of BDO to the convertible notes issued by the Company, the latter also granted the former the right to subscribe to warrants to be issued by the Company convertible into common shares of the CompanyCompany up to the aggregate principal amount of P 180.0 million.
+The availment of the convertible note and the issuance of the warrant were approved by the Company's stockholders during a special stockholders' meeting held on September 6, 2012.
+The Company's stockholders also authorized the execution, delivery and performance of Subscription Agreement between the Company and BDO in relation to the issuance of the warrants.

-The exercise price of the option to convert the note to the Parent Company's common shares and the warrant is equivalent to a determined price base plus a premium of fifteen percent.
-The exercise based used was the 30-day volume-weighted average price of the Parent Company's share on the PNX PM Equity HP page of Bloomberg from May 24, 2012 to July 5, 2012 which is equal to P8.3 per share.
+The exercise price of the option to convert the note to the Company's common shares and the warrant is equivalent to a determined price base plus a premium of fifteen percent.
 The exercise period consists of a two-year period commencing on the third anniversary date of the convertible notes issue date and expiring five years thereafter.

 Considering that a fixed number of shares will be issued for options and warrants, the warrants and options may qualify as an equity instrument to be recorded as a separate component in the equity in the Group's consolidated financial statements.
-The Group's management, however, assesses that at the date of the initial recognition, the equity component has no value since the interest rate to be charged by BDO on the convertible note with warrants is similar to the interest rate of the note had it been issued without conversion options and warrants.
+The Group's management , however, assesses that at the date of the initial recognition, the equity component has no value since the interest rate to be charged by BDO on the convertible note with warrants is similar to the interest rate of the note had it been issued without conversion options and warrants.
 As such, the fair value of the hybrid convertible note and the host debt instrument is the same resulting in the nil value of the equity component at the date of initial recognition.